mersenne1729/api-capstone-bookshelf/README.md

 ## Technical

 The site is built with HTML, CSS, JavaScript, jQuery and Node.js.
 It makes use of JSON calls to the *Wikipedia* Open Platform API to return the data.
 All data is held in memory during the user's session.
-It has been built to be fully responsive across mobile, tablet and desktop screen resolutions.

-## Development Roadmap

-This is v1.0 of the site, future enhancements are expected to include:
-* Expanding the database to include the full Everyman’s Library catalogue and other classical books series such as the Oxford World Classics and the Penguin Classics.
-* Increasing the level of detail and optionality for each book.
-* Enabling the list of books marked as Favourites to be exportable to a PDF or as an email attachment.

-## User Stories

-* As a student I want to find out more about classical books, in particular in philosophy.
-* As an educator I want to show students a list of seminal texts on an interactive platform.
-* As someone with a casual interest in reading I want to be able to find out what's so special about this type of books.